-CANDIDATES IN THIS year’s YUSU elections have complained that an activity at a mandatory training session has resulted in outings and was “needlessly divisive”.
-The session involved standing next to varied denominations of social identity and also asking personal questions around said identifications, which were: sexual orientation, gender, nationality, religion, age, disability, and class.
+YUSU electoral candidates have complained that an exercise at a mandatory training session has resulted in the outing of those present.
+The session involved standing next to various denominations of social identity and asking personal questions around said identifications.
+The identities used were sexual orientation, gender, nationality, religion, age, disability, and class.

-One of the candidates who spoke to Nouse said that they had been asked "which aspect of your identity was most emphasised in your family", which they were said to be uncomfortable with, due to the negative connotations of this particular candidate's family's relationship with their sexuality.
+One of the candidates, who spoke to Nouse, said that they had been asked "which aspect of [their] identity was most emphasised in [their] family", which they were very uncomfortable with, due to the negative connotations of the candidate's family's relationship with their sexuality.

-Summing up how divisive the session was received was one candidate's illustration of the event with “LGBTQ students standing on one side of the room with a bunch of straight white men standing on the other”.
-One candidate told Nouse that the activity "led to explanations which outed people or candidates deliberately hiding aspects of [their] identity".
+Summing up how divisive the session was received was one candidate's illustration of the event as "LGBTQ students standing on one side of the room with a bunch of straight white men standing on the other".
+Another candidate told Nouse that the activity "led to explanations which outed people or candidates deliberately hiding aspects of [their] identity".

-According to someone present, the activity also didn't let candidates know they had the right to abstain, a fact that was only made clear after the activities had ended and candidates raised their concerns.
+According to an individual present, the organisers of the activity also didn't let candidates know they had the right to abstain, a fact that was only made clear after the activities had ended and candidates raised their concerns.
 A candidate added that even if said right had been presented, it would effectively serve the same purpose as walking over to the signs.
-The candidates were also allegedly not told about the personal nature of the activity beforehand, exacerbating the invasiveness of the activity’s format.
+The candidates were also allegedly not told about the personal nature of the activity beforehand, emboldening the view of the activity as invasive.

-Nouse has been informed that this activity was also lacking of chances for the participants to emphasise their concerns, in the form of a debriefing.
+Nouse has been informed that YUSU did not offer chances for the participants to voice their concerns in the form of a debriefing.
 Many expressed the needlessness of the blatant and obvious way in which the candidates had to express their identities.
-Some candidates suggested that YUSU do away with the activity all together.
+Some candidates even suggested that YUSU do away with the activity altogether.

 A further blow to the event was the lack of accessibility candidates felt the event afforded.
-The session required a prolonged period of standing, again without forewarning, leaving people who are part of marginalised communities, namely disabled students, feeling further alienated.
+The session required a prolonged period of standing, again without forewarning, leaving disabled students feeling further alienated.

-Overall candidates who spoke to Nouse were left "massively disappointed".
-It remains to be seen whether whomever runs the next YUSU election will heed the calls for change in the training that some have called for.
+Overall, candidates who spoke to Nouse were left "massively disappointed".
+It remains to be seen whether next year's YUSU election will heed the calls for change in the training that some have called for.

 "YUSU welcomes constructive feedback on the candidate training session.
 Candidates had been invited to inform organisers of access needs ahead of the training day and the training was designed to accommodate those needs.
 It drew on feedback from a similar session in the 2017 candidate training and was incorporated into the 2018 session at the specific request of students, who on the whole were extremely positive about the session.